Wim Wenders: Photography

-Wenders has received many awards, including the Golden Lion for The State of Things at the Venice Film Festival (1982); the Palme d'Or at the 1984 Cannes Film Festival for his movie Paris, Texas; and Best Direction for Wings of Desire in the 1987 Bavarian Film Awards and the 1987 Cannes Film Festival.
-He won the Bavarian Film Awards for Best Director for Faraway, So Close! in 1993.
-In 2004, he received the Master of Cinema Award of the International Filmfestival Mannheim-Heidelberg.
-He was awarded the Leopard of Honour at the Locarno International Film Festival in 2005.
-In 2012, his dance film Pina was nominated for the Best Documentary Feature of the 84th Academy Awards.
-Wenders also received a nomination for the Writers Guild of America Award for Best Documentary Screenplay for the film.

-He has been awarded honorary doctorates by the Sorbonne in Paris in 1989, the University of Fribourg (Switzerland) in 1995 and the Université Catholique de Louvain, Belgium in 2005.

-The Wim Wenders Foundation was established in Düsseldorf in 2012.
-The foundation provides a framework to bring together his cinematic, photographic, artistic and literary works in his native country and to make it permanently accessible to the public.

-Wenders was awarded the Honorary Golden Bear at the 65th Berlin International Film Festival in February 2015.
-In 2016, Wenders received the Großer Kulturpreis of the Sparkassen Culture-Foundation Rhineland, one of the highest-endowed cultural honorings in Germany, with previous winners such as photographer legend Hilla Becher, sculptor Tony Cragg, musician Wolfgang Niedecken and director Sönke Wortmann.
-In 2017, Wenders received the Douglas Sirk Award at the Hamburg Film Festival.

 Personal life

 Wenders lives and works in Berlin with his wife, Donata.
 He has lived in Berlin since the mid-1970s.
 He is an ecumenical Christian; as a teenager he wished to become a Catholic priest.
 He supports German football club Borussia Dortmund.

 In 2009, Wenders signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely" and argued that arresting filmmakers traveling to neutral countries could open the door to "actions of which no-one can know the effects."

+From 1979 to 1981, Wenders was married to the American actress and singer-songwriter Ronee Blakley.